 My first thought was, even as we help provide tools for youth leadership and voice, we cannot do it without including youth in the process.
 It is without question, if the youth were to assist Facebook in developing a social media tool for their own use, they would collectively innovate something more positively meaningful and intelligent versus ‘adult shortsighted lenses’ of dated social media platforms.
-And by including youth voice it social media would be built with more sophisticated emotionally forward positive AI and algorithms.
+It is without a doubt, by including youth voice, social media would be built with more sophisticated emotionally forward positive AI and algorithms.
 A tool us adults would then model after!

 I am always so inspired by every guest, thinking maybe we can ‘actually’ do this as adults!
-If we learn to shift our lenses.
+If we learn to shift our LENS.

-I am proposing it should be ‘Partnerships with Elders & Youth.
+I am proposing the next step is ‘Partnerships with Elders & Youth.

 Yes, the youth are resilient, but that is because they have the right algorithms and heart, combined with purer leadership and voice credentials, to help make sure we are on the right track.
 The right LENS.

-That is what the ‘elders,’ as far and as wide as ‘We’ and ‘I’ can see, are hoping we break the cycle, which we know starts with the youth!
+That is what the ‘elders,’ as far and as wide as we can see, are hoping we break the cycle, which we know starts with the youth!